ETHZ-INS/DLCAnalyzer/README.md

 ![](README_figs/README-unnamed-chunk-31-1.png)<!-- -->

-Our zone file also contains one zone that describes the whole area
+Our zone file also contains one zone `arena` that describes the whole area:

 ```r